-- 1) An Introduction:

-- i) What you have been asked to do.

-- ii) Who has asked you to do this?

-- iii) Which settlement you are writing about.

-- iv) Where this settlement is in the United Kingdom (include map).

-- v) Why this settlement is at risk.

-- 2) Details on how Gloucester and individuals were affected by flooding in July 2007.

-- i) How Gloucester was affected.

-- ii) Why Gloucester was affected so badly.

-- iii) How this affected individuals.

-- iv) How this affected businesses.
+- 1) An Introduction: - i) What you have been asked to do. - ii) Who has asked you to do this. - iii) Which settlement you are writing about. - iv) Where this settlement is in the United Kingdom (include map). - v) Why Gloucester is a good location for businesses. - vi) Why there is such a demand for housing in Gloucester. - vii) Why parts of Gloucester are susceptible to flooding.
+Which parts are these? - viii) How heavy rainfall, increased discharge, location and the built environment all interrelate to explain Gloucester's flooding. - ix) Why this settlement is at risk in comparison to other places in The United Kingdom. - 2) Details on how Gloucester and individuals were affected by flooding in July 2007. - i) How Gloucester was affected. - ii) Why Gloucester was affected so badly. - iii) How this affected individuals. - iv) How this affected businesses.